 Lemon Quinoa Salad with Spinach, Feta and Carmelized Onion

 2 red onions (white onions are fine if you don’t have red, but red looks better in the salad), sliced thinly

 1 cup diced feta cheese (1/2 inch (1 cm) cubes)

 6 cups baby spinach, washed and chopped coarsely (or 3 cups finely chopped kale or swiss chard)

 Rinse and cook quinoa according to package directions.
 When done, remove from heat, fluff with a fork and cool.

 Heat a large pan over medium heat, and melt butter or ghee.
 Add onions, sprinkle with a good pinch of salt and cook slowly, stirring often, for about 10 minutes.
 Put in more butter if it gets dry.
 Add minced garlic and continue to cook until onions are golden brown – about 15 more minutes.
 Remove from heat and let cool.

-In a large bowl, combine quinoa, feta, lemon zest and spinach.
+In a large bowl, combine quinoa, feta, lemon zest and spinach or kale.
 Add 1/2 a cup of Simple Vinaigrette (recipe below) and season with salt and pepper.
 Serve cool or at room temperature.

 *I used preserved lemons in the recipe which work well also